petergridge/Irrigation-V5/README.md

 * if a zone is deleted the related group will also be deleted, also
 * if the switch associated to a zone is changed the related group will be deleted.

-**Legacy model:** Zones are grouped by having the same text in the input value, for example each zone with a value of 'A' will run concurrently.
+**Legacy model:** V5.1 and earlier, zones are grouped by having the same text in the input value, for example each zone with a value of 'A' will run concurrently.

 ### Monitor Controller Feature
 If you binary sensor that indicates the status of the watering system hardware, you can use this to prevent this system from initiating watering until the system is active.